Fudan-iGEM/2023-wiki/docs/src/education.md

 </div>

-The **Conference of China iGEMer Community (CCiC)**, an annual gathering initiated by Chinese iGEM teams, serves as a pivotal platform for resource sharing and collaborative learning in the realm of synthetic biology.
+The **Conference of China iGEMer Community (CCiC)**, an annual gathering initiated by Chinese iGEM teams.
+We were intended to achieve resource sharing and collaborative learning through this pivotal platform.

-- **Presentation:** During CCiC, we had the opportunity to showcase our project, which focused on ecological biofilm design for terraforming (check out for detailed [description](/description/))
+- **Presentation:** During CCiC, we showcased our project, which focused on ecological biofilm design for terraforming (follow [this link for detailed description](/description/)).

-- **Collaboration:** Interacting with fellow iGEM teams from across the nation, we engaged in collaborative discussions and knowledge exchange, fostering mutual growth and learning.
+- **Collaboration:** Interacting with fellow iGEM teams from all over the country, we engaged in collaborative discussions and knowledge exchange, fostering mutual growth and learning.

 #### Sustaining Collaboration

 Participating in CCiC allowed us to witness the remarkable growth of synthetic biology in China.
-Committed to fortifying inter-regional bonds and pushing the boundaries of the field, we took the initiative to establish **the iGEM Alliance of the Yangtze River Delta**.
-This alliance, comprising esteemed institutions such as ShanghaiTech, TJU, ZJU, NJU, and SJTU, represents a unified regional community dedicated to advancing synthetic biology.
-Additionally, we have reached out for collaboration to **the Shanghai Society of Genetics**.
-To date, these schools in the Alliance have collaboratively crafted a series of educational children's picture books.
-With our collective endeavors, we hold a confident vision that the iGEM Alliance of the Yangtze River Delta will etch a profound and enduring mark on the future landscape of synthetic biology in China and beyond.
+Committed to fortifying inter-regional bonds, we took the initiative to establish **the iGEM Alliance of the Yangtze River Delta**.
+This alliance, comprising esteemed institutions such as [ShanghaiTech](https://2023.igem.wiki/shanghaitech-china/), [TJU](https://2023.igem.wiki/tongji-china/), [ZJU](https://2023.igem.wiki/zju-china/), [NJU](https://2023.igem.wiki/nanjing-china/), and [SJTU](https://2023.igem.wiki/sjtu-biox-shanghai/), represents a unified regional community dedicated to advancing synthetic biology.
+Additionally, we have sought support from **the Shanghai Society of Genetics**.
+To date, these schools in the alliance have collaboratively crafted a series of educational children's picture books.
+With our collective endeavors, we hold a confident vision that the alliance will etch a profound and enduring mark on the future landscape of synthetic biology in China and beyond.

 ## Summary

 Our educational initiatives, collectively represented by "**FIRE**", encompass a diverse range of endeavors.
-From guiding children through picture book and interactive explorations, from extending a hand to the public through outreach to empowering the iGEM community, these efforts aim to kindle a blazing passion for synthetic biology.
-Just as Prometheus ignited the spirit of humanity, we aspire to ignite a wildfire of enthusiasm within our ever-growing community, fueling the flames of curiosity and discovery.
+From stimulating and satisfying the curiosity of children and teenagers in synthetic biology to providing interactive biological explorations in partnership with famous museums, from bringing synthetic biology to the public through games and street interviews and conversations to empowering the iGEM community within Fudan University, educational enterprises, the Yangtze River Delta region and even China, these efforts aim to kindle a blazing passion for synthetic biology.
+Just as the fire of Heaven from [Prometheus](https://en.wikipedia.org/wiki/Prometheus) ignited the spirit of humanity, we aspire to **demystify synthetic biology** and ignite a wildfire of **enthusiasm for synthetic biology** in the hearts of all individuals through our **tailored, engaging, and informative** educational initiatives.